lowcodeunit/public-web-docs/docs/getting-started/create-first-project.md

 # Creating your First Project

-At its simplest, LowCodeUnit will host static sites and frontend frameworks of your choosing.
+At its simplest, Fathym will host static sites and frontend frameworks of your choosing.
 In this step, we'll start simple, and then work on adding some other features to our project.

 A project is used to organize your applications and other configurations.
 Internally at Fathym, we use projects to organize our different domains/products (that's right, we use all of this great tech to deliver all the Fathym experiences that you... well, experience).